nt7u/Filament-Spooler/README.md

 # Spooler
-Device for re-rolling spools of 3d printer filament using two stepper motors, an Arduino, and custom hardware (for brother, Jake)
+Arduino firmware to operate two stepper motors, in unison, for re-spooling 3d printer filament.
+For my brother, Jake.